learn-co-curriculum/staff-onboarding-tasks-computer/README.md

 # Things to do on your computer

 - **Finish your Justworks enrollment.** If you haven't finished tax, payroll, and benefits onboarding on Justworks, do it now.
 Finance needs a copy of your passport or combination of applicable documents as soon as possible.
-Ask Sarah Fox if you have any questions.
+Additionally, within the first month you'll want to decide whether to accept or decline health insurance.
+JustWorks is filled with important and helpful information like a staff calendar, employee directory, and place to request time off - take it for a spin!

 - **Review your [calendar](https://www.google.com/calendar).** In a new employee's first week, we set you up with a variety of lunches and coffees to get you meeting other members of the team.
 Undoubtedly, you already have other meeting invites too, so check them out!